Asyraf2003/tryhackme-write-ups/pre-security/network/what-is-networking/README.md

 ---

-## ✅ Checklist Progress

-- [x] Completed all questions in the room
-- [x] Tested all relevant commands manually
-- [x] Understood key concepts about networking
-- [x] Scheduled a review in 7 days

----

 ## 💬 Personal Reflection

 > “This room opened my eyes to how networking works under the surface.
 I always thought the internet was just ‘magic,’ but now I understand the roles of IPs, DNS, and how packets move.
 Can’t wait to dive deeper into protocols and packet analysis.”